-A 2020-2023 Playwrights’ Center Core Member, a 2022-2023 McKnight National Fellow, Sharon has received support from the Doris Duke Performing Artist Award, Creative Capital, MAP Fund, the National Performance Network and is a New Dramatists alumnae.
-A MAP Fund Scaffolding for Practicing Artists Coach, Sharon is a long time member of Pangea World Theater and Art2Action's National Institute for Directing and Ensemble Creation.
+A 2020-2023 Playwrights’ Center Core Member, a 2022-2023 McKnight National Fellow, Sharon is a Doris Duke Performing Artist and has received support from Creative Capital, MAP Fund, the National Performance Network and is a New Dramatists alumnae.
+A MAP Fund Scaffolding for Practicing Artists Coach, Sharon is an Associate Company Member at Pillsbury House + Theatre and is a long time member of Pangea World Theater and Art2Action's National Institute for Directing and Ensemble Creation.
 She has served as Artist In-Residence for: Thousand Currents; Brown University’s MFA Playwriting Program; University of Iowa’s MFA Playwrights Program; The Theatre School at DePaul University; The Department of Performance Studies at Northwestern University; and has taught for The University of Texas at Austin African & African Diaspora Studies Department.

 Sharon served as a dramaturg for: Marjani Forté-Saunders + Everett Saunders 7NMS; the Urban Bush Women Choreographic Center Initiative’s Choreographic Fellowship program; was writer, dramaturg, and voice over performer for Ananya Chatterjea Dance Theatre's Dastak: I Wish You Me; and worked as writer and performer in Amara Tabor-Smith’s REVIVAL: Millennial Remembering in the Afro NOW sponsored by Stanford Arts, Institute for Diversity in the Arts.
 Sharon's dat Black Mermaid Man Lady/The Show premiered at Pillsbury House Theatre in Minneapolis, MN in June 2018, and is streaming on Twin Cities PBS (Episode #131).